deFr0ggy/BOF-Basics/README.md

 1. Stack-Based Buffer Overflow
 2. Heap-Based Buffer OVerflow

-In this chapter, we will only be looking onto finding and exploiting "Stack-Based Buffer Overflows".
+For the sake of basics, will only be looking onto finding and exploiting "Stack-Based Buffer Overflows".